tim-cotten/parrotweet/README.md

 <span itemprop="name">ParroTweet</span>
 ------------
-<p itemprop="description">Merge multiple Twitter accounts into one mirror broadcaster account.</p>
+<p itemprop="description">Merge multiple Twitter accounts into one broadcast stream.</p>
 <p>Inspired by the work of Richard Vardit in defeating the censorship of the Kirchner presidency in Argentina.</p>
 <p><em>Version: 0.1.0 <strong>beta</strong></em></p>